Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 ### TLDR;

 This is a bash script to build Turnip for android as a magisk module and adpkg.
 Made specifically for compatibilty with Linux-Debian architecture.
-Linux-Deb users may encounter a host of problems when attemptiong to compile the bash script origionally given by ilhan-athn7 and later forked by k11mch1, this new bash script bypasses issues surrounding dependency issues, lack of explicit work environment definition, and missing non-linux native host-lib-functions.
+Linux-Deb users may encounter a host of problems when attempting to compile the bash script origionally given by ilhan-athn7 and later forked by k11mch1, this new bash script bypasses issues surrounding dependency issues, lack of explicit work environment definition, and missing non-linux native host-lib-functions.

 ### Notes;